PerfectFit-project/rasa_example_project/README.md

 ### Rasa Model Training

 - The project uses Rasa 3.2.8.
 It is important that the Rasa model is trained in the same version.
 If you want to use a different Rasa version, make sure to also update this in `backend/Dockerfile` and `actions/Dockerfile`.
 Changing the Rasa version might also require changes in the way the Rasa training data is specified.
 - I just trained the Rasa model locally in an anaconda environment with Rasa 3.2.8 and Python 3.7.
 But you can also train the model on the Google Compute Engine instance.
-For this, you need to install Rasa 3.2.8 on the instance:
+For this, you need to install Rasa 3.2.8 (or whichever Rasa version your project uses) on the instance:
    - `sudo apt-get update`
    - `sudo apt install python3-pip`
    - `sudo pip install rasa==3.2.8`